AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

+---
+title: Add Classroom Locations
+description: Learn how Administrators can configure settings, and add, migrate, edit, and delete Classroom Locations in Adobe Learning Manager, and how to add translations for a Classroom Location.
+---

 # Add Classroom Locations

 Administrators can create and manage a library of Classroom Locations to reuse when setting up instructor-led training events in the Classroom and Virtual Classrooms module.
 For each location, you can define details such as the location name, seat limit, and additional information, including a location URL.
 Authors and Administrators can then select these predefined locations when creating classroom training.